weikengchen/libdpf/README.md

 # libdpf

-An unfinished library for Distributed Point Function.
+A template for 2-server 1-bit Distributed Point Function.
 The construction is from "Function Secret Sharing: Improvements and Extensions" from Boyle et al.

 Please following this link for original publication in CCS'16: https://cs.idc.ac.il/~elette/FSS-CCS.pdf